projet-info-2A-ensai-grp4/MagicSearch-2A/README.md

 You can deploy this project on your own machine if you want.
 You will need *Python* and *Postgresql*, and optionnaly *Gum* if you want an automatic setup.

+By default, the opened ports of the server will be 8000 for the API and 8001 for the web server, so **remember to open those ports** if you need external access!

 ### Linux